My Top 70 Favorite Romantic Comedies

 And unless you grew up watching 70's television, that "joke" probably doesn't make too much sense.

-But if you do get that joke, then you're probably witty enough to get the ones in this movie.
+if you do get that joke, then you're probably sharp enough to get many of the ones in this Britannically sharp heist flick/rom-com.

 For those of you who haven't seen this movie, you can probably figure out what the plot is about just by the title.